leonardopetrini/jamming_neural_nets/README.md

       - **ResultsClass:** store results for each experiment

- - `experiment.py` defines the experiment and finds the jamming transition
+ - `experiment.py` defines the experiment and finds the jamming transition.
+ Each experiment is saved in a folder whose name refers to all the experiment parameters as briefly explained in Experiment's docstring:

+       /recNet_ovL05P8192r1.0/
+                             /figures/
+                                     /loss
+                             /models
+                             /data

 ## Conventions